Joni-Kurki/TileMap/README.md

 # Tilemap platformer

+## Map
 - Can generate random map
+- Can use different texture texture palettes
+- Mapsize can be scaled from editor
 - Check if all rooms are connected
-- 4-way moving
-- Can spawn monster prefabs on to map
+- Can spawn monsters to map via MonsterSpawner

+## Player
+- 4 way moving
+- cannot go through walls

+## Monster
+- have basic 4 way moving
+- Very basic AI to navigate random spots
+- Monsters can have different types with different arts
+- BUG: monster cannot get to waypoints